intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 ## 3. Define a Loss and Optimizer Function

-Let’s use a Classification Cross-Entropy loss and SGD with momentum, by the way, the optimizer should also be defined as a `optimizer_creator`.
+Let’s use a Classification Cross-Entropy loss and SGD with momentum.
+By the way, the optimizer should also be defined as a `optimizer_creator`.

 ```python
 import torch.optim as optim